lcailleux/machine-learning-class/README.md

 # Machine learning

-Exercises related to the machine learning classes proposed by Standford university on Coursera
+Exercises related to the machine learning course proposed by Standford university on Coursera

 ```
-If you are following the class, please abide by Coursera's code of honor.
+If you are following the course, please abide by Coursera's code of honor.
 Try to find the results for yourself instead of blindly copying the code.
 ```